TrystanLea/blog/pages/en/monitoring.md

 - The heat pump monitor is a RaspberryPi with an MBUS reader to read from the heat meter and a modbus reader to read from the dedicated SDM120 single phase electricity meter.
 This heat pump monitor also reads the cylinder and outside temperatures using DS18B20 one-wire temperature sensors.
 <br>*See [OpenEnergyMonitor Heat pump Monitoring Guide](https://guide.openenergymonitor.org/applications/heatpump/) for more information on setting up a heat pump monitor and choosing the right components for your system*

 - Finally the data is collected locally by an emonBase base-station connected via Ethernet to our internet router.
-The data is accessible via a web interface served from the emonBase base-station locally.
+The data is accessible via a web interface served from the emonBase locally.

-The following is my \*no expense spared\* monitoring system as it currently stands. <br>
+The following is my monitoring system as it currently stands. <br>
 *See further down for a reduced set looking at reducing this overall cost.*

 Note: All costs are including VAT